RaquelWriter/javascript-web-apis-samples/README.md

 # About The WEB APIS SAMPLES WITH JAVASCRIPT

-This is a sample code for showing the consuming web apis (battery status API and localStorage) with Vanilla Javascript.
+This is a sample code for showing the consuming web apis (battery status API, localStorage API and fetch API) with Vanilla Javascript.

 ### Built With